David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * Respecting differences does not mean accepting opposition political organizations that cause division and instability.
 * Vietnam respects constructive differences of opinion within the framework of the law and the common interest of the nation.
 The mechanism of social criticism through the Fatherland Front and socio-political organizations is becoming increasingly substantive and effective.

+**Allegation:** Promotes exiled organizations (such as the "Provisional Mobilization Committee for the Council of the Vietnamese People") as "democratic alternatives" or "rival governments"; claims they represent the will of the people.
+* These organizations are often "old wine in new bottles," gathered by known reactionaries and terrorists (like Nguyen Huu Chanh or Viet Tan members) with a history of violent sabotage and failure.
+* Their goal is to overthrow the regime and undermine national stability, not to promote democracy.
+* They lack any legitimate representation of the Vietnamese people (95 million citizens) and operate against national interests.

 **5. On the principle of Democratic Centralism:**

 **Allegation:** Claims that the principle of democratic centralism is obsolete, leading only to bureaucratic centralization, arbitrariness, and authoritarianism; and that this principle needs to be abolished.